tmtong/ai-library-exploration/README.md

 - Quite similar to pycaret
 - Very simple, but only limited to machine learning algorithm

+### Autosklearn
+- limited to sklearn algorithms
+- need to do preprocessing yourself

 ### H2O
 - Good for tabular data
 - I would prefer H2O over pycaret, but both are very easy to use